alexanderogle/infectionsim/README.md

 A TemporalNetwork object is a collection of Network objects.
 TemporalNetwork manages state and generation of these Network objects.

+A Policy is a dictionary which keeps track of how parameters change over time.
+This can be used to simulate a change in the max/min of the connections in a network, or even to change the death rate or infection probability.
+A policy represents changes implemented by governments or from viral adaptions or the presence of a vaccine that affects the mechanics of the simulation.

 A Simulation object manages the set up and tracks the evolution of state for a Population object over a specified time.